 Have you seen the phrase 'a plague on both your houses' somewhere in a text or on the internet and would like to know more about the meaning or implication of the saying?
 The phrase is a common figurative saying in English.
 This post unpacks the meaning, origin and common use of the saying.
 Meaning […]

-Have you seen the phrase 'goodnight gracie' on the internet or in a text somewhere and want to know more about what the saying could mean?
-The phrase 'goodnight gracie' is a saying that references 50s television, though it has also become a common catchphrase.
-This post unpacks its origin, meaning, and proper use.
-Meaning […]
+Have you seen the phrase 'five o'clock shadow' somewhere on the internet or in a text and would like to know more about what it could mean?
+The saying is common in the English language, and its origin is not what people think.
+This post looks at the meaning, origin and most common ways to […]